-The Industrial Revolution in the 19th and 20th centuries, created a sweeping era of new ideas, inventiveness, and employment opportunities.
+The Industrial Revolution in the 19th and 20th centuries created a sweeping era of new ideas, inventiveness, and employment opportunities.
 Steam engines, transportation improvements, textiles all had rapid growth with new machinery and ability to mass produce.
-This growth was the beginning of new laws, of new methods- some very necessary changes to our way of life, and some, not so beneficent- the beginning of organized labor.
+This growth was the beginning of new laws, of new methods, some very necessary changes to our way of life, and some not so beneficial like the beginning of organized labor unions.

 With the Great Depression, unemployment had one in four out of work, many adults were more than willing to take any job, even jobs normally reserved for children, and at children’s wages.